drupal-rain/package/README.md

 Information
 ===========
-Collect files into a pack.
+Collect items into a package.
+It ships with files collection functionality but it's possible to change behaviors by overriding some callbacks.

 Instance Settings
 =================
-* Max items amount (One pack)
+* (@todo) Max items amount (One pack)